semiologic/subscribe-to-comments/readme.txt

-=== Subscribe to Comments ===
+=== Subscribe to Comments Reloaded ===
 Contributors: markjaquith, Mike_Koepke
 Tags: semiologic, comments
 Requires at least: 2.8
-Tested up to: 4.2
+Tested up to: 4.3
 Stable tag: trunk

 Allows commenters on an entry to subscribe to e-mail notifications for subsequent comments.
+This is a fork of the popular Subscribe to Comments plugin.

 == Description ==